 As the screen shot shows, drive H is formatted as NTFS and there is right contiguous Unallocated space, but Extend Volume is still grayed out.
 If you right click this Unallocated space in Disk Management, all options are unavailable.

-In this situation, you need to extend partition with NIUBI Partition Editor (cluster size is equal or larger than 4KB) or convert disk from MBR to GPT and then extend partition (when cluster size is less than 4KB).
+In this situation, you need to extend partition with NIUBI Partition Editor (cluster size is equal or larger than 4KB) or convert disk from MBR to GPT and then extend partition with Unallocated space.

 Solution when Extend Volume is disabled in Windows 7